 I shared my idea with my host parents and they were so happy to hear it.
 My host mom gave me the idea of making postcards including my name, address, my email address (so that people can email me if they need help). and the work I can help with.
 I named my project: "I Am Here: Helping For Self-Isolation".
 The aims of my project were to help people to stay in their house and lessen the possibility of spreading COVID-19, ensure the health and safety of my host community, build deeper relationships with the people of my host community, eradicate the loneliness of the senior people of my community, and bring happiness in their life by making phone calls.

 My host mom helped me to reach the most needy people of my community and the senior centers.
 I walked door to door and put my post cards in their door steps and in the mail boxes.
-I have attached some pictures of me posting emails.
 It must be mentioned that social distancing was highly maintained during these activities.

 When I talked with the seniors over phone, they were interested because I was from a different country.
 It felt really good to share my cultural foods and dress up with them.
-I realized senior people are more interested in cultural things than others.
 They even asked me about the seniors of my country and the condition of senior centers there.
 Some of them shared their fear of getting the virus and they cried, which made me feel so sad for them.
 Some of them were frustrated about their children.
 At the same time, we also made jokes over the phone.

 When I put the emails in their boxes, the people didn't come out to maintain social distancing.
 But when I was far enough from their house, they told me "thank you" from far away, which made me feel so proud.
 I always like to be active like this.
 My host parents were also proud of me because people started calling my host parents and praising me.
 The most interesting part is: I didn't know my neighbors that much here because I didn't get chance to talk to them.